 Figure 4 combines the Medicaid and uninsured visits into one category.
 Looking at the treatment states, this figure provides evidence of an increase in the use of hospital services following the expansion.

-Figure 5 contains the share of visits by insurance category – and the growing importance of Medicaid in expansion states.
-Together, Figures 4 and 5 Figure 4 presents another intriguing and perhaps less-expected pattern.
+Figure 5 describes the share of visits by insurance category – and the growing importance of Medicaid in expansion states.
+Together, Figures 4 and 5 present another intriguing and perhaps-less-expected pattern.
 We observe a moderate increase in private discharges in non-expansion states, and yet no such increase in Medicaid-expansion states.
 One explanation is that private visits differentially increased in non-expansion states as a result of the presence of individual marketplace subsidies for individuals 100–138 percent of the FPL in non-expansion states but not in expansion states (individuals in expansion states would have been enrolled in Medicaid instead).
 A portion of the population targeted for Medicaid expansion (i.e., those under 138 percent of the FPL) thus received access to more-affordable marketplace coverage when no Medicaid option was made available.
 Below, we provide further evidence for this explanation with enrollment data.

 This presents an interesting economic point and an econometric complication.
-Of economic interest, this suggests that low-income residents (100-138 percent of the FPL) in non-expansion states are more likely to be covered by private rather than public coverage.
+Of economic interest, this suggests that low-income residents (100–138 percent of the FPL) in non-expansion states are more likely to be covered by private rather than public coverage.
 Future work should examine the impact of this difference on access to healthcare and on health outcomes, as differences in utilization mediated by type of coverage (e.g., Medicaid or heavily subsidized private insurance) could inform current policy debates over whether to further expand via public or private modes of coverage.
 Unfortunately, we were unable to quantify these impacts in our data because we lacked measures of individual income to identify patients in this narrow income range.